Philippine one hundred-peso note: New Design series (1987–2018)

 In 1987, the note was completely redesigned and new elements regarding Roxas' tenure as the first president of the independent republic was shown on the lower right side where the Philippine flag was raised while the flag of the United States was lowered on July 4, 1946.
 The banknote was designed by Angel Cacnio.

 After the creation of the "Bangko Sentral ng Pilipinas" in 1993, its new logo was incorporated on all the New Design series bills.

 In 1998 starting with the first prefix letter "P" in red, the year of printing was added at the bottom of the denomination value located at the upper left corner of the obverse.
 The names of the signatories on the bills were later added beginning with banknotes featuring the signature of President Joseph Estrada.

-Starting with banknotes featuring the signature of President Gloria Macapagal Arroyo in 2001, additional security features were added: the security thread on the right side and the gold fluorescent printing on the left side across the portrait.
+Starting with banknotes featuring the signature of President Gloria Macapagal Arroyo on September 2001, additional security features were added: the security thread on the right side and the gold fluorescent printing on the left side across the portrait.

-On banknotes with the signatures of President Gloria Macapagal Arroyo and BSP Governor Amando Tetangco Jr. from 2005 to 2010, there are two variants where the signatories are wide and narrow.
-The wider and lighter version (similar to Arroyo and Rafael Buenaventura signature combination from 2001 to 2004) is used on banknotes issued on 2005 and some in 2008, while the narrower and bolder one is used on notes from 2006 to 2010.
-The latter is also used on most banknotes issued in 2008.
+On banknotes with the signatures of President Gloria Macapagal Arroyo and BSP Governor Amando Tetangco Jr. from 2005 to 2010, there are two variants where the signatories are wide and lighter (which had been used on Arroyo and Tetangco's predecessor Rafael Buenaventura signatures from 2001 to 2004, and also on New Design Series' successors New Generation Currency and First Philippine Polymer Banknote Series since Tetangco), and narrow and darker.
+The former is used on banknotes issued on 2005 and some in 2008, while the latter one is used on notes from 2006 to 2010 and is also used on most banknotes issued in 2008.